BdwinE/recipe-app/README.md

 ### Authentication

-Sign up, log in, and logout.
+Sign up, log in, and log out.

 ### Recipes